The top priority in aviation

 Safety first—for us, safe flight operation is way more than just a legal requirement.
-In aviation, it is the highest priority, period.
-That’s why we place high demands on quality and safety in our processes along the entire value chain.
-Not least because reliable and high-quality products are our trademark.
+In aviation, it is the highest priority.
+That’s why we place high demands on quality and safety—not least because reliable and high-quality products are our trademark.

-Safety is imperative in aviation, and legal requirements concerning safety are subject to strict monitoring by the relevant authorities.
-This is why product quality and flight safety are just as important to us as well; this topic is one of the top priorities in our sustainability strategy.
+Quality and safety are of paramount importance in aviation and the conditions are strictly regulated.
+And complying with legal requirements concerning safety is subject to strict monitoring by the relevant authorities.
+This is mirrored in the high importance MTU places on product quality and flight safety.
 The company must comply with the legal requirements imposed upon it as an organization that develops, manufactures and maintains products, parts and equipment for the aviation industry.
 These include aviation-authority licenses, approvals and certifications as well as safety and environmental requirements as legally mandated by regulatory authorities.
 Through stringent quality standards, we ensure that these are implemented across the Group and at all levels of the value chain in accordance with the law, thus adding value for our customers and partners.
 Safe mobility solutions play an important role in the sustainable development of both society and the economy.
 Our vision is Zero Defects.
-In this, we stand for future-proof quality management.
+In this, we stand for sustainable quality management.

 A Group-wide integrated management system (IMS) ensures compliance with laws and internal regulations and clearly assigns responsibilities within the company.
 One principle of the IMS policy is that “safety takes priority in what we do.”
 The quality framework is enshrined in a management manual that is binding for all employees and managers across the Group.
 The company’s dedicated quality department, Corporate Quality, is directly subordinate to the Chief Operating Officer (COO) and reports quarterly to the full Executive Board on quality aspects and flight-related incidents.
 Through independent, accredited external auditors, we regularly validate and certify our IMS.
 MTU Safety Management in accordance with the International Civil Aviation Organization (ICAO) standard is part of the IMS and defines how to handle safety-related air-traffic events.
 Appropriate organizational structures and responsibilities, such as a Flight Safety Board and a Flight Safety Manager, have also been established.

 High quality standards together with product safety and reliability are enshrined in the MTU Principles as key corporate objectives.
-MTU’s quality vision for 2025 also pursues error-free quality and product safety, as well as high customer satisfaction.
+MTU’s quality vision for 2025 also aims at error-free quality and product safety in flight, as well as high customer satisfaction.

 We use only fault-free and clearly identified components that have been approved by the appropriate aviation authority and are based on approved development documentation.
 They must also have been produced or maintained in compliance with aviation regulatory processes by a company officially authorized to do so.

-We met our claim once again: in 2021, we didn’t record a single breach of legal or internal compliance regulations with regard to the quality and safety of our products.
+We refuse to compromise on quality.
+What does that mean?
+In 2022, we didn’t record a single breach of legal or internal compliance regulations with regard to the quality and safety of our products.

 The aviation sector has strict rules governing documentation in order to verify the airworthiness of components and engines.
 There must be no gaps in documentation for the product’s entire service life.
 We hold our suppliers to the same standards and audit them regularly to ensure compliance.
 To ensure quality and safety requirements are upheld, we have implemented comprehensive monitoring and testing processes along the entire value chain.
 Safety-critical components (engine components are categorized into various safety classes) are subjected to particularly rigorous testing to verify their technical quality.
 Strict requirements also apply to materials.
 Since fail-safe materials are a basic prerequisite for aviation safety, all engine components, including all materials we use, must be approved by the aviation authorities after undergoing extensive test series.